vatsal770/Mini_Projects/README.md

 ### 2. House Explorer & Price Predictor (Streamlit App)
 A Streamlit-based web application that:

-- Explores house listings from a dataset (filtered by city, BHK, area, and price).
+- Explores house listings from the dataset (filtered by city, BHK, area, and price).

 - Predicts house prices using Linear Regression based on user input.